traveloka/styled-modules/README.md

 ```

 ## How It Works

+- Check whether `styled-modules/style` is imported explicitly.
+If so, then do not transpile.
+- Find any `import` and `require` statements that matches `pattern` option.
+If none is matched, then do not transpile.
+- Find any jsx syntaxes. if it's the root element, then wrap it with `styled-modules/style`.

 The example above transpiles to the following:

 ```js
 import _StyledModules from 'styled-module/style';
 import styles from './styles.css';